Hackers News Hackers News

 SUSE 16 6.12.0-160000.9-default

-The vulnerability was introduced with kernel 4.14 and affects all distributions through the unfixed line.
+The vulnerability was introduced with kernel 4.14 and affects all distributions running an unfixed kernel version.

 Patch Released

-The official fix (commit a664bf3d603d) reverts algif_aead.c to out-of-place AEAD operation, permanently separating the TX scatterlist (which may contain page cache pages) from the RX scatterlist (the user’s output buffer).
+An official fix for CVE-2026-31431 has been released (commit a664bf3d603d).
+This patch reverts algif_aead.c to an out-of-place AEAD operation, effectively separating the TX scatterlist (which may contain page cache pages) from the RX scatterlist (the user’s output buffer).
+This change eliminates the sg_chain() mechanism that previously linked page cache pages into the writable destination, thereby mitigating the vulnerability.

 rmmod algif_aead 2>/dev/null